FrancescoLazzarotto/Bag-of-words-and-TF-IDF-Creator/README.md

-# bagofwords
+# Bagofwords and TF-IDF
-This project involves extracting the primary lemmas from PDF documents to automatically generate a bag of words.
+This project involves extracting primary lemmas from PDF documents to automatically generate a bag of words.
 The script incorporates a stopwords file and is designed to create a bag of words for potential further analysis.
+Additionally, an additional script has been developed to take the CSV file containing the bag of words and attempts to calculate TF-IDF (Term Frequency-Inverse Document Frequency).
+However, it should be noted that the TF-IDF calculation script may not be fully functional at this time.